zeyneptandogan/preprocessedpeoples/index.md

 | P-value         | 0.0058   |

 <div style="text-align: justify"> The larger the Chi-square value, the greater the probability that there really is a significant difference.
-In this case, it is found as 161.49.
-The p value is found as 0.0058 which is less than 0.05, which shows that we reject the null hypothesis.
-It means that there is a statistically significant difference which suggest that the distribution of film genres is not independent from the actors gender.
+We have found Chi-square value as 161.49 and p-value as 0.0058 which is less than 0.05, showing that we should reject the null hypothesis.
+Hence, there is a statistically significant difference highlighting that distribution of film genres is not independent from the actors gender.
 <br>
-Given that the p-value (0.0058) is less than the conventional alpha level of 0.05, we reject the null hypothesis.
-This means there is statistically significant evidence to suggest that the distribution of film genres is not independent of the actor's gender.
-So, the fact that male and female actors who receive Oscar nominations tend to star in different genres of films indicates a potential gender-based genre preference or bias.</div>
+So, the fact that male and female actors who receive Oscar nominations tend to star in different genres of films indicates a potential gender-based movie genre preference or bias.</div>

-<h5>Analysis of Top 10 Genres that brings nomination specifically based on genders</h5>
+<h5>Analysis of the Genres: A Breakdown of the Top 10 Film Genres Tailored to Gender-specific Nomination</h5>
 {% include top_genres_by_gender_nomination.html %}

-<div style="text-align: justify">Based on top 10 genres that the actors got nomination from, it is seen that there are some overlaps in genre choices between female and male actors, however, there are some specific distinctions like romantic drama for females and war film for males.</div>
+<div style="text-align: justify">Based on top 10 genres that the actors got nomination from, it can be seen that there are some overlaps in genre choices between female and male actors.
+However, there are some specific distinctions like romantic drama 💑 for females and war film 🚁 for males.</div>

 <h5> Age at First Nomination/Win</h5>